 Your contact data can be deleted at any time, if you so wish.
 In this case, please get in touch with us: Contact

 How did you obtain my address details?

 We are carrying out the survey in partnership with the HEI at which you are registered as a doctoral candidate.
-Therefore you will usually be contacted by your HEI itself in relation to the survey, in the form of an email with a personalised link to enable you to take part in the study.
-If your HEI has entered into the relevant agreement with DZHW and has passed the address data for the initial survey invitation on to us, you may receive the invitation directly from DZHW.
-We will delete these contact data after the survey.
-We would be pleased to answer any further questions you may have about the protection of your data: Contakt.
+Therefore participants will usually be invited by their HEI itself, in the form of an email with a personalised link to enable you to take part in the study.
+If you have already taken part and given us the consent to contact you again, you get an invitation for the follow-up surveys.
+We would be pleased to answer any further questions you may have about the protection of your data: Contact.

 Can my HEI find out my answers?

 The Nacaps findings will be made available to our partner HEIs via a data portal, where they can only see aggregated results.
 If smaller-scale data (microdata) are passed on to a partner HEI for analytical purposes, the data will be pseudonymised beforehand; in other words, names will be replaced by randomly generated identifiers.
 Partner HEIs and DZHW are contractually committed to handling data responsibly.

 For how long and how often will panel study respondents be surveyed?

 First, doctoral candidates will be recruited for the panel through the initial survey carried out with the cooperation of the HEIs.
 Panel participants will then be surveyed annually, to gain information about the progress of their doctoral studies, their graduation and their next career stages.
 The current aim is to continue the observations for up to 15 years after completion of the doctorate.